Sandakozhi 2: Production

 In January 2016, Vishal revealed that production would start in February and that the film would have the city of Madurai as its backdrop.
 However, during late February 2016, Vishal revealed that the film had been cancelled and blamed Linguswamy's lack of commitment towards the project.
 The move had come after Linguswamy had agreed terms to work on a bilingual film starring Allu Arjun for Studio Green, without sorting out dates with Vishal.
-In a turn of events in June 2016, Vishal stated that the film had been revived and that cinematographer Madhi and composer Yuvan Shankar Raja had also joined the project, replacing Imman.
+In a turn of events in June 2016, Vishal stated that the film had been revived and that cinematographer Madhi and composer Yuvan Shankar Raja (who composed for the prequel) had also joined the project, replacing Imman.
 In due course, Linguswamy delayed his project with Allu Arjun and resumed scripting for Sandakozhi 2.
 The team held discussions with more actresses about the lead role, first approaching Manjima Mohan, before Keerthy Suresh was finalised in December 2016.
 The shoot was meant to start in January 2017 but was delayed further when Vishal chose to prioritise his commitments to filming for Mysskin's Thupparivaalan (2017).
 Hareesh Peradi and Varalaxmi Sarathkumar were recruited in mid-2017 to portray negative roles, with the latter appearing as the wife of one of three antagonists in the script.

 The film was launched with a ceremony in Chennai on 10 August 2017, with the art directors led by Rajeevan, constructing a set resembling a festival at Binny Mills, Chennai.
 Due to Madhi was busy with other commitments, cinematographer K.A.
 Shakthivel was roped in.
 The set at Binny Mills was made to resemble one of Madurai's key localities with 500 shops and a temple being erected and initial scenes for a song were shot with junior artistes.
 Despite indications that the lead actors would join by late August, the film's first filming schedule only began on 20 September 2017 at Binny Mills.

 Release

-The film was simultaneously dubbed and released in Telugu under the title Pandem Kodi 2.
+The film was simultaneously dubbed and released in Telugu under the title.
+Pandem Kodi 2.
 The satellite rights of the film were sold to Sun TV.